-LMDh is due to debut in 2022 but current development timelines point to the following year as the earliest opportunity for a complete season in both the WEC – where LMDh entrants will compete against Le Mans Hypercars – and also being eligible in the WeatherTech Championship.
+LMDh is due to debut in 2022 but current development timelines point to the following year as the earliest opportunity for a complete season in both the WEC – where LMDh entrants will compete against Le Mans Hypercars – and the WeatherTech Championship.

 “We are still looking to see some big names coming out in the next six months,” said Zurlinden regarding the potential for new manufacturers.

 “The more manufacturers you have, the better it is.
 But LMDh also gives the chance for private teams who can also fight for overall [wins].

 “So if you have a grid between ten and 15 cars to start with, I think it’s a good number to have really nice fights.
 But it could become even bigger.